titovanton/django-native-admin-board/README.md

     admin_site = MyAdminSite(name='MyAdminSite')

+You don't need register your models anymore.
-You will not need in admin.autodiscover() since you used SimpleAdminConfig in settings.py
+Also, you do not need in admin.autodiscover() since you used SimpleAdminConfig in settings.py

     # urls.py
     # ...